The term “enterprise” is often thrown around in the SEO space.

 |They offer consulting which most enterprises will require at some point|

-One thing I like about Searchmetrics: They offer competitive analysis in the form of visual charting.
+One thing I like about Searchmetrics: They offer competitive analysis through visual charting.
 It resembles more of a business intelligence tool which is helpful for organizations making decisions based on big data.

 Pricing: There are no pricing options available on the site.
 Searchmetrics offer bespoke plans based on specific requirements.